-For example, anyone who solves theoretical problems at work and uses their ability to abstract and analyze and use strategic thinking, should relax mentally in their free time and perform activities that represent a different cognitive load.
+For example, anyone who solves theoretical problems at work and uses their ability to abstract and analyse and use strategic thinking, should relax mentally in their free time and perform activities that represent a different cognitive load.

-Sports such as dancing, martial arts or game sports would be suitable, which, with their complicated motor processes, require maximum concentration and at the same time compensate for a lack of exercise in the workplace.
+Sports, such as dancing, martial arts or game sports would be suitable, which with their complicated motor processes require maximum concentration and at the same time compensate for a lack of exercise in the workplace.

 Many everyday activities can help improve memory performance: learning a foreign language or an instrument, singing in a choir, attending and exchanging performances or concerts, writing letters, doing manual labor, or playing strategical computer games stress the brain in different ways.

 The advantage of such activities, in contrast to training developed in the laboratory, is that they are close to life.
 They invite you to social interaction, offer a cultural added value, convey meaningfulness and are simply fun.